 Times: 10am & 11.30am

-Description: Watch a short curriculum-linked video at the Wonder Cabinet, followed by a short tour of the displays on the ground floor Irish Room as we investigate the differences between toy animals, living animals and stuffed museum animals!
+Description: Join a short tour of the displays on the ground floor Irish Room as we investigate the differences between toy animals, living animals and stuffed museum animals!
 Pupils are invited to bring along their favourite teddy to help them learn about real vs. fake stuffed animals.
+Includes a close up inspection of some of the education handling collections e.g. real fur, feathers and scales.

 Please note: The teacher will remain with the class throughout the duration of the workshop.